Art Scholarship Campaign

 Given the high cost of college education, more and more students turn to scholarship funds like this one for much-needed help with tuition and fees.

-Today, the scholarship fund is held and administered by the Community Foundation of Frederick County (CFFC), which since 1986 has invested more than $86 million back into the community thanks to thousands of generous donors to funds like this one.
+Beginning in 1992, the scholarship fund has been held and administered by the Community Foundation of Frederick County (CFFC), which has invested more than $86 million back into the community thanks to generous donations to funds like this one.

-anniversary by growing the art scholarship fund to the fitting sum
+the art scholarship fund to the fitting sum of $125,000.
+The

 balance along with $11,211 remaining from the Club’s extremely